anas-rz/video-mix-tensorflow/README.md

-# Video Mix Data Augmentation for TensorFlow
+# VideoMix Augmentation in TensorFlow

 This code implements VideoMix a data augmentation technique in TensorFlow.